Psychemedics Co. (NASDAQ:PMD) Short Interest Up 27.6% in March

 Psychemedics Co.
-(NASDAQ:PMD – Get Free Report) was the target of a large increase in short interest during the month of March.
-As of March 15th, there was short interest totalling 14,800 shares, an increase of 27.6% from the February 29th total of 11,600 shares.
-Based on an average daily trading volume, of 13,300 shares, the days-to-cover ratio is currently 1.1 days.
-Approximately 0.4% of the company’s shares are sold short.
+(NASDAQ:PMD – Get Free Report) was the recipient of a significant growth in short interest in the month of March.
+As of March 15th, there was short interest totalling 14,800 shares, a growth of 27.6% from the February 29th total of 11,600 shares.
+Currently, 0.4% of the company’s shares are sold short.
+Based on an average daily volume of 13,300 shares, the days-to-cover ratio is currently 1.1 days.

 Psychemedics Company Profile